-Dodie Stevens was a singing prodigy at the age of four.
-By the time she was seven she began making local television appearances, and in 1959, at age thirteen, she had the #1 hit, gold record “Pink Shoe Laces”.
+Dodie Stevens is a music legend from the 50’s and 60’s, best known for her international hit “Pink Shoe Laces”, in 1959.
+Dodie received a gold record for it, at the young age of thirteen.
 She followed with “Yes, I'm Lonesome Tonight”, “No” and “Merry, Merry Christmas Baby”, which all hit the Billboard charts in the early 60's.

 While still in high school, Dodie’s career skyrocketed.
 She appeared on Dick Clark’s American Bandstand and starred with Fabian in her first film, “Hound Dog Man”, followed by “Convicts Four”, starring Ben Gazzara.
 She also co-starred with Frankie Avalon in “Alakazam The Great”, an animated feature film.
 She continued to record a string of singles and albums, and more television guest appearances followed, including The Bob Hope Show, and Pat Boone’s Chevy Showroom.
 Dodie also toured worldwide with Fabian, Frankie Avalon, Annette Funicello, Paul Anka, Bobby Rydell and many more teen idols from that era.

-In the early 70’s she joined Sergio Mendes and Brasil ’77 touring internationally and recording three albums for A&M Records until 1973.
-She continued to perform in concert with artists such as Harry Belafonte, Boz Scaggs and Loretta Lynn, including numerous appearances on The Tonight Show, Midnight Special and Solid Gold.
-For twelve years she worked exclusively with Mac Davis in Las Vegas, Lake Tahoe and every major music theater worldwide.
-During this time, she also appeared in television specials with Dolly Parton, Donna Summer and Luther Vandross.
+So in the early 70’s she joined Sergio Mendes and Brasil ’77 touring internationally and recording three albums for A&M Records until 1973, when she left the group.
+She continued as a background singer, working for Harry Belafonte, Boz Scaggs and Loretta Lynn, to name just a few.
+For twelve years she worked exclusively for Mac Davis, as a singer/dancer, in Las Vegas, Lake Tahoe and every major music theater worldwide, including numerous appearances on The Tonight Show, Midnight Special and Solid Gold.
+She also appeared in his television specials with Dolly Parton, Donna Summer and Luther Vandross, until Mac retired in 1988.
 In addition, in the 80’s, you would have heard Dodie’s voice on television commercials including Sprint and Dole Pineapple.

 By 1990 she was starring in, as well as co-producing her Doo Wop Revue, “Bop”, a high energy show full of some of the most memorable songs from the early years of rock & roll, including her own hit, “Pink Shoe Laces”.
-For the next few years they worked casinos in Las Vegas, Lake Tahoe and Reno to standing ovations.
+For the next few years they worked the casino circuit in Las Vegas, Lake Tahoe and Reno, to standing ovations!

-Shortly thereafter, Dodie began touring with other recording artists from the 50’s and 60’s and included her talented daughter Stephanie in her shows.
+Shortly thereafter, Dodie began touring with other famous recording artists from the 50’s and 60’s and included her talented daughter, Stephanie in her shows.
 They later formed a southern-rock band, “a.k.a.
-Stevens”, singing classic rock & roll and country and co-writing all their originals.
-They recorded only one album “Outlaw of the Heart”, was the opening act for Toby Keith and worked a variety of venues across the country.
+Stevens”, singing classic rock & roll and country, and co-writing all their originals.
+They recorded only one album “Outlaw of the Heart”.
+They were the opening act for Toby Keith and worked a variety of venues across the country.

 Stephanie Stevens was born in Springfield, Missouri.
 At the age of six months, she moved to Southern California with her mother, Dodie, who was resuming her career in the music industry.
-(Dodie is best remembered for her #1 hit record, “Pink Shoe Laces”, in 1959).
+Dodie is best remembered for her international hit record, “Pink Shoelaces”, in 1959.

 From the age of four, Stephanie would join her mother on the road and that was the beginning of her interest in music.
 However, it wasn’t until she was thirteen that she let someone, other than herself, hear her sing.
 As soon as her mother discovered her talent, she was in the studio with her, recording jingles for television commercials, and occasionally, Stephanie would get up on stage and sing on Dodie’s background gigs.
 One of these times was at the MGM Grand, in Las Vegas, where her mother was a singer/dancer for Mac Davis.